-French destinies Basse Normandie / Normandy
+French history Basse Normandie / Normandy

 Who invented the motorcycle?
 Frenchman Louis-Guillaume PERREAUX